sailfishos-oneplus5/important/BUILDING.md

 **NOTE:** If this was your first time running the command, see [building extra packages](INITIAL-BUILDING.md#building-extra-packages) under the [initial building guide](INITIAL-BUILDING.md) next.

 When just droid configs have been modified, `build_device_configs` will be enough.
 Same goes for droid HAL stuff with `build_droid_hal` instead.
 Building with these commands instead will be substantially faster than rebuilding everything (which is unnecessary 99% of the time anyways).

+If instead you'd like to refresh your existing local copies by pulling updates and rebuilding, you can simply use the `-p` flag e.g. use `build_all_packages -p` to update & rebuild everything.

 ## Building the SFOS rootfs